How smart city technologies enable better living

 Cities are getting smarter, and the shift toward more sustainable and intelligent cities helps improve living standards in urban and suburban communities around the world.

 Energy savings, more efficient traffic flow, enhanced public safety and healthier environments are just a few of the many benefits smart city solutions can offer.
 Adoption of intelligent technologies to streamline these systems increases when governments – and the utilities and service providers in those municipalities, towns and cities – realize the benefits smart city solutions can bring.

 Let's explore how smart city technologies and solutions can deliver solutions for better living.

 What is a smart city and what makes it smart?

 Smart cities are cities that use digital technology and data to improve decision-making and quality of life.
-They use smart technologies to gain a better understanding of current conditions, forecast future changes, optimize city functions and provide solutions.
+They use smart technologies and solutions to gain a better understanding of current conditions, forecast future changes, optimize city functions and provide solutions.